 - 1. The nature of the alleged problem (scope, context, severity, magnitude, risk of harm); - 2.
 The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties); - 3.
 The number of Certificate Problem Reports received about a particular Certificate or Subscriber; - 4.
-The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that they didn't receive the goods they ordered); and - 5.
+The entity making the complaint (for example, a complaint from a law enforcement official should be addressed with higher priority); and - 5.
 Relevant legislation.